MinecraftForge/Documentation/docs/animation/asm.md

 }
 ```

-Here, an ASM is loaded (from a sidedproxy to avoid crashing on server) with one extra parameter, named `cycle_length`.
+Here, an ASM is loaded (from a sided proxy to avoid crashing on server) with one extra parameter, named `cycle_length`.
 This parameter is of the type `VariableValue`, so we can
 set it from within our code.

 Using an ASM instance, you can get the current state with `.currentState()` and transition to another state with `.transition(nextState)`